Create an Iteration

 The Iteration detail page provides a view of an individual iteration.From the Iteration detail page, you can:

 - View a read-only display of a single iteration in its entirety including all current field values and details.

 - Perform multiple activities on the sidebar located on the left of the page.
-The sidebar displays any associated artifacts related to the current iteration.
+The sidebar displays any associated work items related to the current iteration.
 Use the show and hide icons to control the sidebar display.